ayushp2207/AURA-G-The-Course-Guide/README.md

 # Course Information Assistant

+Certainly.
+Here's an edited version of the README content that incorporates information about RAG without referring to specific code:

+Course Information Assistant
 Welcome to the **Course Information Assistant**!
-This project allows you to interactively inquire about university courses using PDF files as the source of information.
-The system leverages AI to provide structured, clear, and engaging responses to your questions.
+This project allows you to interactively inquire about Ahmedabad University's courses.
+The system leverages AI and Retrieval-Augmented Generation (RAG) to provide structured, clear, and engaging responses to your questions.

-## Features
+# Features

-- **Interactive Q&A:** Ask questions about course names, faculty, schedules, teaching materials, evaluation components, and more.
+* **Interactive Q&A:** Ask questions about course names, faculty, schedules, teaching materials, evaluation components, and more.
-- **AI-Powered Responses:** Utilizes Google Gemini API and FAISS vector store for accurate and context-based answers.
+* **AI-Powered Responses:** Utilizes advanced language models and RAG for accurate and context-based answers.
-- **Streamlit Interface:** Easy-to-use web interface for seamless interaction.
+* **Streamlit Interface:** Easy-to-use web interface for seamless interaction.

+Retrieval-Augmented Generation (RAG)
+This project implements RAG to enhance the quality and accuracy of responses:

+1. **Retrieval:** The system indexes course information from PDF files and retrieves relevant content based on user queries.
+2. **Augmentation:** Retrieved information is used to provide context to the AI model.
+3. **Generation:** An AI model generates natural language responses, combining its knowledge with the retrieved course-specific information.

+By using RAG, the Course Information Assistant can provide more accurate, contextually relevant, and up-to-date answers about specific courses, enhancing the overall user experience.

 ## Installation